Alicante Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

 Along the way, look out for San Juan and Altea stops.
 The former is known for its endless dune and clear blue water, while the latter is located further down the route and away from the city center but is also a must-visit as it is a small beautiful Spanish town with a lot to offer.
 If you packed your camera, Altea contains plenty of photo ops.

 Playa del Postiguet

 You can just call it the Postiguet beach.
-It is considered as the most beautiful beach in Alicante.
+It is considered the most beautiful beach in Alicante.
 The beach itself is expansive and stretches miles and miles before stopping at the bordering San Juan.

 This beach is usually crowded with both international and local visitors during summer, making it the most visited spot in Alicante during this season.
-But that shouldn’t put you down, this beach, as we have mentioned, is huge, and you will find areas with fewer crowds.
+But that shouldn’t put you down, this beach, as we have mentioned, is vast, and you will find areas with fewer crowds.

 There are also plenty of beachfront tapas restaurants.

 While Alicante doesn’t strike as a historic destination, its past is hidden in Castillo de Santa Barbara.
 The entire city was built at the foot of the 9th century Santa Barbara Castle.
 The castle, though exceptionally preserved, has a history of battles and wars.

 It can be reached via an elevator, or if you feel adventurous, a winding trail is available to take you to the top.